Southampton-RSG-Training/dirac-version-control/_episodes/04-history.md

 > ## Modern Git
 > Newer systems have the function `git restore`, which is a shortcut for `git checkout --`. `checkout` has a *lot* of functions, and newer versions of Git simplify things by giving them new names.
 {: .callout}

+> ## Double Whoops
+> What if you accidentally did `git rm climate_analysis.py`?
+That command tells Git to *delete the file and remove it from the repository* - so it will record that the file has been deleted, then stop tracking further changes.
+Even if you re-make the file, it won't be tracked until you use `git add` on it again.
+>
+> If you want to undo this, you can do `git checkout HEAD climate_analysis.py`, to get the file back and start tracking it again.
+{: .callout}